 Everybody experiences the grieving process in their own way at their own pace.
 At every stage, you should recognize that you are experiencing a normal reaction to loss and that you process grief on your own schedule.
 You might encounter the same stage multiple times, and that is alright.

 Therapy can assist you while you work with your grief; it can provide a safe space where you can express your feelings and thoughts without judgment.
 Interacting with friends or family can be painful if they are also dealing with loss, or they may accidentally hurt you with statements like, “it is time for you to move on and get over this.”
 A therapist can help you find ways to communicate with your loved ones and find support.
 Therapy may also provide other tools and frameworks to assist with vulnerability, romantic relationships, trauma, and more that can help you work through your stages of grief at your own pace.

-If you have experienced a loss and feel stuck or in need of help, reach out today for a free 20-minute session, and we can talk about the possibilities that therapy can offer you.
+If you have experienced a loss and feel stuck or in need of help, reach out today for a free 20-minute session my assistant.
 I look forward to working with you.

 Psychotherapist | Trainer | Educator